View Holidays

 Do you like secrets?
 Are you hooked on fishing?
 If the answer is yes, you need to head to Aruba.
 Its calm, southern location protects it from the big storms that can occur in the Caribbean and its gentle, warm waters make it an enticing, largely ignored, attraction for beginners and experienced anglers alike.

-Whilst jumping on a boat to go deep-sea fishing is the most popular choice, shore-based or even fly fishing options can be found.
-The species to be found around the island include Sailfish, Black and Yellowfin Tuna, Marlin, Barracuda and Bonefish to name a few.
+The species found around the island include sailfish, black and yellowfin tuna, marlin, barracuda and bonefish to name a few.
 Because of the plentiful stocks of fish, charting a boat can be done from most coastal locations; where knowledgeable local guides take pleasure in navigating you to the best fishing spots.

 Our recommended places to start your memorable fishing experience are Malmok Beach on the northern tip of Aruba; Renaissance Marina, a short jaunt from the capital, Oranjestad; Manchebo Beach in the southwest and finally Spanish Lagoon in the south.
 Wherever you choose, you're guaranteed a catch to be proud of.